-For Siemens, one of the largest electronics and industrial engineering companies in the galaxy, everything comes down to seven segments: Power and Gas; Wind Power and Renewables; Energy Management; Building Technologies; Mobility; Digital Factory; and Process Industries and Drives.
+It’s probably easier to name the things this engineering titan doesn’t do.
+Siemens is one of the largest electronics and industrial engineering companies in the world, and operates nine billion-dollar segments: Power and Gas; Wind Power and Renewables; Energy Management; Building Technologies; Mobility; Digital Factory; Process Industries and Drives; Healthineers (formerly Healthcare); and Financial Services.
 Siemens makes everything from automation equipment and building technologies for manufacturers and construction companies to diagnostic and imaging systems for hospitals and clinics.
 Other products include power generation and distribution equipment for the oil and gas and renewable energy sectors.

-Siemens Energy, Siemens Healthcare, Siemens Industry, and Siemens Infrastructure & Cities are a few of its primary segments.
+Siemens is headquartered in Munich, Germany, and is active in virtually every country across the globe.
 All in all, the company operates through more than 290 major production and manufacturing plants in 200 countries worldwide.
-The EMEA region accounted for 54% of its net sales in 2014.
-Other major markets include the Americas (26%) and Asia and Australia (20%).
+The EMEA (Europe, the Middle East, and Africa) region accounts for over 50% of its net sales.
+Other major markets include the Americas (30%) and Asia and Australia (20%).